aaroncadrian/chrome-ext-webpack-demo/README.md

 # chrome-ext-webpack-demo

-A demo Chrome Extension built with Webpack
+A demo Chrome Extension built with Webpack and TypeScript.

+This extension follows the [Getting Started Tutorial](https://developer.chrome.com/extensions/getstarted) from Chrome's developer documentation.

 ## Getting Started